Ice core: Glaciochemistry

 Many other elements and molecules have been detected in ice cores.
 In 1969, it was discovered that lead levels in Greenland ice had increased by a factor of over 200 since pre-industrial times, and increases in other elements produced by industrial processes, such as copper, cadmium, and zinc, have also been recorded.
+Analysis of the elemental composition of ice cores has even been used to determine the activities of ancient societies: the presence of lead in Greenland ice cores, for instance, corresponds to periods of war and resource extraction during the Roman empire.
 The presence of nitric and sulfuric acid (HNO_{3} and H_{2}SO_{4}) in precipitation can be shown to correlate with increasing fuel combustion over time.
 Methanesulfonate (MSA) (CH_{3}SO_{3}^{−}) is produced in the atmosphere by marine organisms, so ice core records of MSA provide information on the history of the oceanic environment.
 Both hydrogen peroxide (H_{2}O_{2}) and formaldehyde (HCHO) have been studied, along with organic molecules such as carbon black that are linked to vegetation emissions and forest fires.
 Some species, such as calcium and ammonium, show strong seasonal variation.
 In some cases there are contributions from more than one source to a given species: for example, Ca++ comes from dust as well as from marine sources; the marine input is much greater than the dust input and so although the two sources peak at different times of the year, the overall signal shows a peak in the winter, when the marine input is at a maximum.
 Seasonal signals can be erased at sites where the accumulation is low, by surface winds; in these cases it is not possible to date individual layers of ice between two reference layers.

 Some of the deposited chemical species may interact with the ice, so what is detected in an ice core is not necessarily what was originally deposited.
 Examples include HCHO and H_{2}O_{2}.
 Another complication is that in areas with low accumulation rates, deposition from fog can increase the concentration in the snow, sometimes to the point where the atmospheric concentration could be overestimated by a factor of two.